coleberkley/MovieConnect-Backend/README.md

 - Request Format: Provide user credentials (access token)
 - Response Format: Returns a success message indicating the user has been logged out, and the access token cookie is cleared.

+#### Delete Account
+- Endpoint: `/api/user/delete/`
+- Method: DELETE
+- Purpose: Deletes the signed in user's account and logs the user out
+- Request Format: Provide user credentials (access token)
+- Response Format: Returns a successful 204 status indicating the user has been deleted.
+We will remove the JWT cookie in the response like the Logout function does, so the user should be logged out upon deletion and routed to sign in/sign up.
+If user deletion somehow fails, it returns a 500 status.

+### User Profile Page

 #### User Details
 - Endpoint: `/api/user/userprofile/`
 - Method: GET